tombenke/wsgw/README.md

   The delay is relative to the previous sending.
 - `message`: The message object, to send.
 - `file`: The name of the file, that contains the message.
 First it loads from the file, then sends it.

+Note: The messages you want to send to a specific topic should contain the name of the target topic, in the message as a `topic` property, but the event name you have to send is the `<forwardEvent>` of the server, that is "message" by default.
+If you change the name of the `forwardEvent` on the server, you also have to change it in the `producer` as well.
+You can use the `-t` argument for this, that is by default set to "message".

 ## References